 X-ray Techniques in Forensic Analysis: XRD, XRF and X-ray Imaging

-UGC-NET Paper 2 Unit II notes on X-ray techniques: production, XRD with Bragg's law, EDXRF vs WDXRF, forensic applications, Indian labs.
-PYQ pointers and MCQ takeaways.
+X-ray techniques: production, XRD with Bragg's law, EDXRF vs WDXRF, forensic applications, Indian labs.

 Last updated:

-X-ray techniques sit in Unit II of UGC-NET Forensic Science (subject code 82) because they cover three of the most commonly tested instruments in a modern crime lab: X-ray diffraction (XRD) for crystalline phase identification, X-ray fluorescence (XRF) for elemental composition, and X-ray imaging for radiographic examination of sealed exhibits.
-NTA likes this bullet because the underlying physics is short, the equations are clean, and the casework applications (paint, glass, soil, gunshot residue, counterfeit currency, gemstones, illicit drugs) recur across other units.
+Three X-ray techniques are central to modern crime laboratory practice: X-ray diffraction (XRD) for crystalline phase identification, X-ray fluorescence (XRF) for elemental composition, and X-ray imaging for radiographic examination of sealed exhibits.
+The underlying physics is concise, the governing equations are exact, and the casework applications span paint, glass, soil, gunshot residue, counterfeit currency, gemstones, and illicit drugs.

 - Bragg's law